 Helix4Git Solves Git Performance Issues

 Helix4Git allows you to store all your Git repos in the high-performance Perforce server.
 Your teams can still clone, push, and pull code using Git.
 They won't even know the difference!
 But unlike with native Git, developers get their feedback faster without needing to use git shallow clone.

 That’s because using advanced replication, DevOps teams can quickly pull assets into their build pipeline.
 Customers who try Helix4Git experience 80% faster builds, that take up 18% less storage.

-And Helix4Git can also has an intelligent proxy cache functionality for remote sites.
+And Helix4Git can also have an intelligent proxy cache functionality for remote sites.
 This allows everyone at the remote site to work as though they are sitting in the same room with the master Git server.